danielbeach/DataEngineeringProjects/README.md

 #### Project 1
 ```
+In this first Data Engineering project the idea is to setup a Data Platform
+that will provide the ability to visually build a data pipeline capable of
+downloading some raw TSV data, processing it, and depositing the results into
+a Lake House, then displaying a Dashboard of the results.

 This project tests your skills to understand high level requirements and turn them
 into a technical details without much guidance.